-This is optional.
-This screen gives you the opportunity to apply a Creative Commons (CC) License to your dissertation or thesis.
-Creative Commons Licenses inform others of how they can use your work.
+Creative Commons (CC) selections are optional.
+CC Licenses inform others of how they can use your work.
 CC Licenses are useful for authors who want their work to be easily shared and built upon.
 You may choose from 6 different Creative Commons Licenses or elect not to use one.
-If you need assistance in selecting the appropriate Creative Commons License, the CC website has a tool to help you at http://creativecommons.org/choose/.
+If you need assistance in selecting the appropriate CC License, visit http://creativecommons.org/choose/.